 Last week while sitting in the sand on the beach my son and I had a discussion joined in later by my husband and my son's fiance.
 If someone suddenly decides to take his own life (kill ... which thou shalt not) who has been saved by grace, will he go to Heaven?
 If someone who has been saved by grace is killed suddenly in a car crash while telling a story (lie..which thou shalt not) to someone he is talking to on the phone at the moment of impact will he go to Heaven?
 And finally this question, if someone drowned in the ocean in front of us who had been saved by grace, but at the moment he walked into the ocean had gotten angry with someone, cursed and said he hated them ( surely another thou shalt not in some form or another) would he go to Heaven?
 The point was made that in God's eyes no sin is greater than another.

 Hmmm..
 I won't tell you the outcome of our discussion because I am sure many would disagree as well as agree, which is basically what the outcome was between the four of us.

-One second I was floating peacefully, the next second I was in the ocean head first submerged with all the colors of the sea surrounding me and filling my lungs quickly.
-The only other time is my life i had been under water was when I was baptized when I was young and when I was old.
+One second I was floating peacefully, the next second I was in the ocean headfirst submerged with all the colors of the sea surrounding me and filling my lungs quickly.
+The only other time in my life I had been underwater was when I was baptized when I was young and when I was old.
 Those times I was told to hold my breath and close my eyes and of course had the assurance someone was holding me and pulling me back out quickly.

 Even though all these facts are worth sharing and make you think of safety measures we all should take with our children and with ourselves, there are more facts I feel are more important to share with you.